 - Educate staff in the Act and company policies as relevant.
-Rollout of further training relating to modern slavery is planned for 2022. - Re-issue the Modern Slavery Policy to all employees to better understand business expectations and requirements as well as reporting mechanisms. - Review supplier arrangements for products designated as higher risk to improve traceability of componentry and assess modern slavery risks in these supply chains. - Learn to fully leverage the capabilities of Informed365 platform to further improve vendor management and facilitate deeper risk assessments using in-built analytics to map and highlight risks in our supply chain.
+Rollout of further training relating to modern slavery is planned for 2023. - Re-issue the Modern Slavery Policy to all employees to better understand business expectations and requirements as well as reporting mechanisms. - With respect to existing suppliers who have not completed the SCQ: - continue to send reminders to complete the SCQ; - directly contact suppliers who fail to respond; and - use alternative methods to assess supplier modern slavery risks, such as through reviewing suppliers' own modern slavery statements and codes of conduct. - Review supplier arrangements for products, services or industries designated as higher risk to improve traceability of componentry and assess modern slavery risks in these supply chains. - Learn to fully leverage the capabilities of Informed365 platform to further improve vendor management and facilitate deeper risk assessments using in-built analytics to map and highlight risks in our supply chain.